vnFuhung2903/vcs-logging-service/README.md

 A subquery is a query nested inside another query.
 Subqueries are used to perform complex data retrieval operations and can return individual values or a set of rows that the main query uses for its conditions.

 ## Index
-An index in PostgreSQL is a tool that helps to speed up the process of finding data in a table.
 ### B-Tree Index
 B-Tree is the default index type in PostgreSQL and is well-suited for most scenarios.
 In particular, the PostgreSQL query planner will consider using a B-tree index whenever an indexed column is involved in a comparison.